About

 Research

-I study how deglacial landscapes evolve over time and respond to climatic and athropogenic perturbations using a combination of field, lab, remote sensing, and modeling approaches.
+I study how landscapes evolve over time and respond to changes in climate, glaciation and human activity using a combination of remote sensing, field, lab, and computational approaches.

 Teaching